 If you had to choose a printer for your office, would you know what to look for?
 Your workspace has it's own unique requirements while office printers have their own unique set of features.

-Picking a new office printer can be as simple as comparing the capabilities of a model with what needs to be done in the office.
+Picking an office printer can be as simple as comparing the capabilities of a model with what needs to be done in the office.
 You may find that certain office printer brands have a reputation for their features such as cloud connectivity and high printer speeds.

 Does your office require a model that prints in both black and white, and colour?
 Do you need an office printer that can also scan, fax, and copy?
-These are just a couple of the questions you should be asking yourself when choosing a new office printer.
+These are just a couple of the questions you should be asking yourself when choosing an office printer.

 Some brands may promise you features like high print speeds, lower running costs, and smart device connectivity.
 With so many different options to choose from, you'll have to make comparisons between brands before you decide which office printer perfect for your workplace.

 Running costs for an office printer should heavily influence your decision on which model you need.
 A printer that isn't designed for heavy use may require ongoing maintenance.
 If your office printer requires a regular service, it can end up costing your office more than what you have originally budgeted for.

 With high-speed printing, scanning, and copy capabilities, Toshiba models are built to perform a wide variety of tasks at high volumes.
 Toshiba models are more resilient to everyday office use and therefore less likely to break down on you.
 If your Toshiba printer doesn't require regular visits from a repairer, it will save your office money on running costs.